enkama/smart_charger/README.md

 ### HACS (recommended)

-This repository is ready to be added to HACS as a custom repository once it is published at [github.com/enkama/smart_charger](https://github.com/enkama/smart_charger).
-Until then you can install it manually:
+This integration can be added to HACS as a custom repository.

-1. Copy the contents of `custom_components/smart_charger` into the same path inside your Home Assistant configuration directory.
-2. Restart Home Assistant.
-3. Add the integration from *Settings → Devices & Services → Add Integration* and search for **Smart Charger**.

-When the repository is public you can alternatively add it as a custom repository in HACS (`Integrations` category) and install from there.
-The `hacs.json` file in the root of this repository contains the metadata required by HACS.
+**Warning**

+Not all repositories will work in HACS, since HACS still needs the repository to have a known structure.

+If you want to add this custom repository to HACS, do the following:

+overview_menu

+1. Click on the 3 dots in the top right corner.
+2. Select "Custom repositories".
+3. Add `https://github.com/enkama/smart_charger` as the repository URL.
+4. Select the `Integrations` type.
+5. Click the "ADD" button.
+6. Install **Smart Charger** from the custom repositories list and restart Home Assistant.

 ### Manual updates